Beamology/billfold-technologies/README.md

 # Billfold-Technologies®
 The official repository for snippets, electroplates, libraries, plugins, api's, trade engines, stylesheets and other Billfold Technologies solutions.
 Accelerated by Beamology Trade Engine.

+Render data, graphics and operators using schematic lab's render engines.